isicnimbizo/isicnimbizo.github.io/content/ta-application.md

 **What we provide:**

-We cover a direct as possible, economy class ticket to Cape Town, as well as all board and lodging during the school.
+We cover a direct-as-possible, economy class ticket to Cape Town, as well as all board and lodging during the school.

 In addition, TAs will receive a cash budget for 'hosting purposes' during the school (e.g. for buying some beverages/ice-creams for students, train tickets, etc.).
 We also provide you with life-long memories of one of the most beautiful places on earth.